Moddable-OpenSource/moddable/documentation/commodetto/Creating fonts for Moddable applications.md

 "resources": {
 	"*-mask": [
 		{
-			"source": "$(MODDABLE)/tools/xsbug/fonts/segoe",
+			"source": "$(MODDABLE)/examples/assets/scalablefonts/FiraMono/FiraMono-Regular",
 			"size": 22,
-			"name": "Segoe-Regular"
+			"name": "FiraMono-Regular"
 		}
 	]
 }
 ```
-This generates one resource, `Segoe-Regular-22.bm4`.
+This generates one resource, `FiraMono-Regular-22.bm4`.

 #### Selecting Glyphs to Include
 By default, the font output by the conversion process includes Unicode characters from 32 to 127 (inclusive).
-There are three properties you can use to override this behavior: `characters`, `blocks`, and `localization`.
-If more than one of these properties is present, all the characters they select are included.
+There are four properties that override this behavior: `characters`, `characterFiles`, `blocks`, and `localization`.
+When more than one of these properties is present, all characters they select are included.

 ##### Character List
 The `characters` property is a string that indicates which characters to include.
 This example include only the characters used to display decimal numbers: